egenerse/master-thesis/content/apollon_reengineering.typ

 These improvements make the mobile version of Apollon not only functional, but also practical for real-world usage.
 Students can now comfortably create, edit, and submit diagrams on their phones or tablets, whether during lab sessions, on the move, or during last-minute revisions.

 === Testing Session

+We conducted a dedicated testing session for the Apollon2 Mobile App, focusing on tablet and phone interactions, including Apple Pencil usage and mobile-specific UI behavior.
+The goal was to evaluate touch and gesture usability, detect mobile-only bugs, and gather platform-specific enhancement ideas.

+Participants explored a range of interactions such as node creation, edge manipulation, and UI navigation.
+Their feedback uncovered a number of platform-specific issues, which are listed below.

+We categorized the bugs reported and included their current development status in the table that follows:

+#figure(
+table(
+columns: 2,
+align: (left, center),
+[Found Bug], [Status],
+[Edge popover icon renders in wrong position], [⏳ In Backlog], [Node toolbar/popup not clickable with Apple Pencil], [⏳ In Backlog], [Bottom icon padding too low], [⏳ In Backlog],
+[Node outline gets bigger after stacking/moving], [⏳ In Backlog], [Selection with Apple Pencil not possible], [⏳ In Backlog], [Node outlier expands incorrectly when changing type], [⏳ In Backlog], [Package resizing too small to interact], [⏳ In Backlog], [Gaps between nodes and edges], [⏳ In Backlog], [Package resizes in wrong direction when dragged], [⏳ In Backlog], [Cannot unselect edges], [⏳ In Backlog],
+[Cannot select edges], [⏳ In Backlog],
+[Clicking edge multiple times distorts path], [⏳ In Backlog], [Edge markers don’t update after type change], [⏳ In Backlog], ),
+caption: [Bug feedbacks from Apollon2 Mobile App testing sessions.]
+)

+In addition to the bugs, participants suggested mobile-specific enhancements to improve the user experience on smaller screens and stylus-based interaction.
+These ideas are listed in the table below along with their current status:

+#figure(
+table(
+columns: 2,
+align: (left, center),
+[Enhancement Idea], [Status],
+[Keyboard should auto-focus when editing attribute], [⏳ In Backlog], [Make minimap open/close behavior intuitive], [⏳ In Backlog], [Popover should close on "Done" or return key], [⏳ In Backlog], [Make edge creation easier and more natural], [⏳ In Backlog], ),
+caption: [Enhancement feedbacks from Apollon2 Mobile App testing sessions.]
+)